YinhaoHu/MIT-6.824-2020-Spring/README.md

 Everything in learning MIT 6.824 2020 Spring and doing all of the labs.

-Current status: Lab 1,2,3 are done.
+Current status: Lab 1,2,3,4 are implemented and passed.

+Future:
-Future: Lab 4.
-Interview questions collection and learning notes.
+- Interview questions collection and learning notes.
+- Introduction to lab3 and lab4 implementation.